mtorres23/Torres/README.md

 # Torres
 Hello Everyone!!

-My name Is Michael Torres.
+My name is Michael Torres.
 There is usually more than one Michael, so feel free to call me Michael,Mike,or by my last name,Torres.
 I'm honestly more used to being called Torres.

 I completed a FullStack Web Development Course a few years back.
 Unfortunately, finding a job at the time was very hard and I had received an opportunity to be an Executive Chef for a 4 star resort.
 So I ended up taking the job and here I am.
 Being a Chef is very time consuming, especially when you have two toddlers.
 I feel it's time to get back into the Programming world.